front-end-intermediate/session-1/readme.md

     "caret_style": "phase",
     "bold_folder_labels": true,
     ```
-4. Restart Sublime for the Theme to be fully applied.
+4. Restart Sublime for the theme to be fully applied.

 ####Emmet